iayanaroy2021/Python-Django/README.md

 # Python-Django
-python django project- online site for shopping electronic appliances As a customer, we all are interested to purchase ,view and to know the price of various electronic products.
+python django project- online site for shopping electronic appliances.
+As a customer, we all are interested to purchase ,view and to know the price of various electronic products.
 The main objective of the project is to create an online store for electronic appliances that allows customers to search